Quality can have a huge influence on your comfort and performance, and that’s no different with the best cycling jerseys.

 The arms are cut long without any fancy cuffs or raw ends, but ride comfortably and help with longevity.
 A drop tail with silicone detail helps the Hors Categorie to sit pretty.

 dhb Aeron Short Sleeve Jersey

-dhb uses a lightweight yet durable dimpled mesh fabric that helps to keep you cool and dry when temperatures rise.
+dhb uses a lightweight and durable dimpled mesh fabric that helps to keep you cool and dry when temperatures rise.

-Three decent-sized pockets and a zip pocket provide ample carrying capacity but sit higher than some.
+Three decent-sized pockets and a zip pocket provide ample carrying capacity, but sit higher than some.
 A silicone hem helps to hold the rear in place.

 The women’s-specific version is the same price and features a similarly bold design.

 Endura often combines cutting-edge tech and affordability, and the FS260-Pro II cycling jersey continues that theme with a winning mix of top-end flourishes at a more wallet-friendly price.

 Despite a lack of elastane in the main body, the 100 per cent polyester construction of the fabric feels form-fitting, helped by the fitted Lycra of the shoulders and classy arm grippers.
 That said, it’s noticeably less silky on the skin than more expensive jerseys.